The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Simplest gauges

-However, we need to explain the quite acceptable result (\ref{noethercurrdiag1000lin}) in comparison with the textbook \cite{Landau_Lifshitz_1975} result, where components are explained as energetic characteristics of gravitational wave.
-Thus, we need deeper to consider the Landau and Lifshitz prescription, which is based on their pseudotensor.
-As all pseudotensors, it is non-covariant – it is not transformed as tensors under arbitrary coordinate transformations which makes the physical interpretation of the conserved quantities more difficult.
-One of the ways to improve the situation is a possibility to covariantize pseudotensors by introducing to the dynamical spacetime manifold with the metric tensor $g_{\mu\nu}$ a fixed Minkowskian background with the Minkowski metric, see book \cite{Petrov_KLT_2017}.
+To be more convincible we need to explain the quite acceptable result (\ref{noethercurrdiag1000lin}), where components are explained as energetic characteristics of gravitational wave, in the framework of our formalism.
+Let us consider deeper the Landau-Lifshitz prescription, which is based on their pseudotensor.
+Like all the pseudotensors, it is non-covariant --– it is not transformed as tensor under arbitrary coordinate transformations what makes the physical interpretation of the conserved quantities more difficult.
+One of the ways to improve the situation is a possibility to covariantize pseudotensors by introducing a fixed Minkowskian background with the Minkowski metric (together with the dynamical spacetime with the metric tensor $g_{\mu\nu}$), see book \cite{Petrov_KLT_2017}.
 Then, the Landau-Lifshitz conserved pseudotensor $t^{\mu\nu}_{LL}$, which has the mathematical weight +2, permits to construct us a conserved covariant current\footnote{The analogous method of covariantization can be applied to an arbitrary pseudotensor.}

 From the beginning it is assumed that (\ref{Jll}) is written in the Lorentzian coordinates, of course, $-\det \eta_{\alpha\beta}=1$.
-Then, ${\cal J}{}^{\mu}_{LL}$ is thought as a vector density of the weight +1 and can be represented in arbitrary coordinates in an ordinary way if particular derivatives in $t^{\mu\nu}_{LL}$ are replaced by covariant ones.
+Then, ${\cal J}{}^{\mu}_{LL}$ is thought as a vector density of the weight +1 and can be represented in arbitrary coordinates by the ordinary way if partial derivatives in $t^{\mu\nu}_{LL}$ are replaced by covariant ones.
 Vector $\bar{\xi} {}^\mu$ is a Killing vector of the Minkowski space.
-Thus, if